 Finally, something really cool that you can put into a heatmap is a correlation matrix.
 Pandas DataFrame has a

 corrmethod that calculates Pearson’s (can be another) correlation coefficient between all couples of numeric columns of the DataFrame.

 This’s it!
 Hopefully this post was useful for you to get to know Pandas in a gradual and ordered way, and motivates you to dig deeper into the features without fear.
 With much less detail, the post also attempted to give a glance at Seaborn’s beautiful graphs; we highly encourage you to dive into the Seaborn API and the tutorials so as to really get acquainted with it.

 Have fun using this tools to better analyze and explore data!

-Update (2017-03-21): In a previous version of this post, the “is_old” assignments were done using dot notation.
+Update (2017-03-21): In a previous version of this post, we were using dot notation when assigning a new column to a DataFrame.
 As indicated in the comments, using dot notation carelessly for this can cause an undesired overwrite of DataFrame attributes for that object.
 But even more so, the assignment of a new column this way does not work.
 What works is accessing/updating an existing column, which is why we probably missed this in the first place.